Hermes0G/Karen-the-USB/README.md

 **Karen's USB of Doom: The Ultimate Cybersecurity Prank**
 ============================================================

+ONLY FOT YOUR OWN PC!
+I DONT SUPPORT ILLEGAL ACTIONS!

 ** Warning: Plugging in unknown USBs can be hazardous to your computer's health! **

 **Why you shouldn't plug in unknown USBs:**